 Animal Care and Use

 Comparative Research Center (CRC) (Note: Internal users only) oversees all use of animals at Rush for research, testing or teaching, including monitoring studies for compliance with protocols and regulatory requirements.
-Facilities include a surgical research laboratory, which provides sterile surgery suites for research-related surgery on animals.
+Facilities include a surgical laboratory, which provides sterile surgery suites for research-related surgery on animals.
 The CRC staff provides a range of consulting and training services for investigators, including review of animal use protocols, training in the use of animals in research and assistance with the conduct of research studies.

 For more information, contact: